famicomical/MB9X-UART/README.md

  - Identify the chip you are using and set the DIP switches accordingly
    - Settings can be found in Fujitsu documentation.
 The /CS and RTS switches should stay ON.
  - Connect the USB-RS232C port to the assembled MB9X-UART PCB
+  - extension of the USB cord is preferable to extending the RS232-C connection. in other words, connect the MB9X-UART directly to your adapter.
  - Connect the MB9X-UART to your target board, and turn on the power
  - Invoke the ISP-MB9X program from the command-line.
    - For example: ```isp-mb9x.exe /1 /o4 /MB90F553A /b ROM.mhx /r```